Your family would be so proud of you, Queen tells John Hunt and daughter Amy

 The incident was first recounted in the book Power And The Palace: The Inside Story Of The Monarchy And 10 Downing Street by Valentine Low, a former royal reporter for The Times newspaper.

-After hearing the Queen share the story, Amy said: “Thank you for sharing that story first, your majesty, because that takes a lot to share these things because every woman has a story.”
+After hearing the Queen share the story, Ms Hunt said: “Thank-you for sharing that story first, your majesty, because that takes a lot to share these things because every woman has a story.”

+Camilla did “what my mother taught me” and took off her shoe to fend off the man as she travelled to London’s Paddington station in the early 1960s when aged 16 or 17, it was previously reported in an extract from the book.

+Mr Hunt said a year on after his family was killed it “remains really difficult on a minute-by-minute basis”, adding “but you have to try and find the strength in our position to arm yourself with as many tools as possible that are going to help you get through that next hour, get through that next day”.

 Bookmark popover